 Cotyledon glauca, Echeveria glauca

-Echeveria secunda is a succulent that forms attractive clumps up to 6 inches (15 cm) tall, of short-stemmed, tight rosettes up to 6 inches (15 cm) in diameter.
+Echeveria secunda is a succulent that forms attractive clumps, up to 6 inches (15 cm) tall, of short-stemmed, tight rosettes up to 6 inches (15 cm) in diameter.
 The leaves are fleshy, oval-shaped, keeled, pale bluish-green, with edges and tips adorned with a hint of pink, red or brown, more conspicuous in winter.
 The flowers are fairly large compared to the plant and have red calyces and yellow petals, giving them a bi-colored appearance.
-A hint of pink on older leaves and leaf margins is evident, primarily in winter.
+They appear in late spring on up to 1 foot (30 cm) tall arching stems.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).